Nothing Fancy (cookbook): Reception and accolades

 The Guardian included Nothing Fancy on its list of the "Best cookbooks and food writing of 2019".
 Meera Sodha, who compiled the list, wrote that the book presents "heart, soul and food frequently and unapologetically made using store-cupboard ingredients."

 Michele Moses recommended the book to readers of The New Yorker, writing: "Part of the appeal is her grasp of her audience: the financially unsteady millennial generation, which has turned “nothing fancy” into an aesthetic choice."
 Moses also discussed the accessible persona cultivated by Roman in the book, and highlighted tips accompanying certain recipes that expressed annoyance with some expectations held by guests.
 Moses refers to Roman as "libidinous and a little bit mean," contrasting her with the "prim and gracious" personas of Ina Garten and Martha Stewart.

 Megan Reynolds has "respectfully disagreed" with the sentiment that the book demonstrates an "attainable" rather than "aspirational" lifestyle, saying that "the lifestyle as portrayed in Nothing Fancy is aspirational to a certain subset of Brooklyn women—clog-wearers and devotees of New York Magazine's The Strategist."

+In a review of Roman's 2023 dessert cookbook, Sweet Enough, Adam Rothbarth characterized Roman's three cookbooks (Dining In, Nothing Fancy, and Sweet Enough) as "about cooking to be with people", as opposed to purely about "cooking" or "cooking for people".